-• Education: She has a bachelor's degree in Chemical Engineering from the Polytechnic School at the University of São Paulo ("USP") and an MBA from Harvard Business School.

-• Experience: Claudia Sender worked at Latam Airlines Brasil from December, 2011 to June, 2019.
-For the past 5 years, she has served as CEO of Latam Airlines Brasil and Vice President of Clients of the Latam Airlines Group.
-Today Claudia is (i) Board Member of Gerdau S.A., (ii) Board Member of Yduqs, LafargeHolcim (Switzerland) and (iii) Board Member of Telefonica (Spain).
-Claudia also serves on the boards of two entities: Amigos do Bem and Hospital Israelita Albert Einstein.
+- Education: She has a bachelor's degree in Chemical Engineering from the Polytechnic School at the University of São Paulo ("USP") and an MBA from Harvard Business School. - Experience: Participated in Latam Airlines Brasil (Dec/2011 to Jun/2019).
+For the last 5 years, she served as CEO of Latam Airlines Brasil and Vice President of Clients of the Latam Airlines Group.
+Currently is (i) Board Member of Gerdau S.A., (ii) Board Member of Yduqs, (iii) Board Member of LafargeHolcim (Switzerland) and (iv) Board Member of Telefonica (Spain).
+Also serves on the boards of three entities: Amigos do Bem, Hospital Israelita Albert Einstein and Gastromotiva.